StreamVLN: Streaming Vision-and-Language Navigation via SlowFast Context Modeling: Experiments

 \textbf{Sliding Window Size.} We also evaluate the effect of the number of dialogue turns retained in the sliding window in Table~\ref{tab:long_term}.
 A smaller window size leads to more frequent shifts, resulting in a significantly larger number of training samples.
 For example, a window size of 8 yields approximately 450K samples, while sizes of 4 and 2 increase this to 815K and 1.5M respectively.
 This growth not only raises the training cost linearly but also introduces greater class imbalance, which may affect training stability.
 We find that retaining 8 continuous dialogue turns achieves the best balance—delivering strong navigation performance while maintaining the lowest training cost.

 \textbf{Effectiveness of KV-Cache Reuse.} We evaluate the impact of KV cache reuse on the decoding latency under different settings.
-As shown in Figure~\ref{fig:kv_cache}, reusing the KV cache across all dialogue turns (Full Turns) achieves consistently low latency, since only the current observation tokens require prefill computation for generating the 8 action tokens.
+As shown in Figure~\ref{fig:kv_cache}, reusing the KV cache across all dialogue turns (Full Turns) achieves consistently low latency—since only the current observation tokens require prefill computation for generating the 8 action tokens—\textit{but storing all the cache poses significant memory overhead}.
 If the KV cache is maintained only within 8 turns (Sliding Window), the decoding latency will increase at the beginning of each sliding window due to the need to prefill the previous window context tokens.
 Under the Single Turn setting, where the KV cache is not reused across turns (as in prior work), decoding latency steadily increases with the number of turns.
-Turns 0–8 incur lower latency since no historical context is included, while turns 8–16 and 16–24 has similar latency growth with a fixed memory size.
+Turns 0–8 incur lower latency since no historical context is included, while turns 8–16 and 16–24 have similar latency growth with a fixed memory size.